Shlump9106/CS410-Assignment-2/README.md

 # Dot Product
 - Mirrors exist across the level that have particle effects and sounds emitted when looked at, which is calculated with a dot product.
+- Both enemy types use a dot product to detect when the player is within a certain angle and radius from the observer.

 # Sound Effect
 - Boo laugh from Mario plays when killed by ghost